 Other Information

-• For beginners, the key to lifting is to use your legs and hips to lift, not your arms or shoulders.
-However, they can be helpful in stabilizing the movement.
+- For beginners, the key to lifting is to use your legs and hips to lift, not your arms or shoulders.
+However, they can help stabilize the movement.
 Throughout the lift, keep your arms straight.
 Bending your arms could strain your biceps.

-• Start out with a lighter weight to ensure you are satisfied with your form.
+- Start with a lighter weight to ensure you are satisfied with your form.
 You can have your form checked by a personal trainer or a gym trainer.
 If necessary, practice in front of a mirror.

 Also, check Barbell Full Squat